First of all, apologies for occupying yet more of the internet with Lionel Messi v Cristiano Ronaldo content.

 And he shanked it, badly…

-We will never know if Sergio Aguero would have converted the chance… but I reckon he would have hit the target at least.
+We will never know if Sergio Aguero would have converted the chance, but you’d have backed Man City’s all-time top scorer to have hit the target.

 Soon after, Higuain had a goal correctly disallowed for offside.